jennifermulroy/Project2_MachineLearning/Conclusions.md

 |![CD_chart](images/hc_relative_chart.png)  | ![CD_chart](images/XLV_value_chart.png) |

-In conclusion, fundamental data appears to have some predictability patterns identified by machine learning but is not sufficient to generate sustainable outsized returns.
+In conclusion, the results were mixed.
+Fundamental stock data appears to have some predictability patterns identified by machine learning algorithms but may not be sufficient in generating sustainable and consistent outsized returns.